CognitiveVR/kube2iam/README.md

 Provide IAM credentials to containers running inside a kubernetes cluster based on annotations.

+# Fork information
+The original repo over at https://github.com/jtblin/kube2iam is no longer being updated.
+This is a fork from msiuts which includes a fix for supporting IMDSv2 and has some dependency updates

 ## Context

 Traditionally in AWS, service level isolation is done using IAM roles.
 IAM roles are attributed through instance